peaceonabikeMaryland, Virginia, West Virginia Close Encounter of the Furry Kind

 Even if it wasn’t raining, the roads were wet from the hard overnight rain that fell.
 But I had gone one mile when the rain started to fall.
 Oh well.
 A ride in the rain is better than sitting on the sofa.

 I followed Country Club Road to Flowing Springs and then to Job Corps Road.
-I was just getting some speed up and out of nowhere (actually it had to be out of somewhere) a deer jumped right in front of me.
+I was just getting some speed up and out of nowhere (actually, it had to be out of somewhere), a deer jumped right in front of me.
 I was riding head down with my hands on the “hoods” and had no time to brake.
 Probably best.
-If I had panicked and touched the brakes on the wet roads I may have wiped out anyhow.
-Instead I steered through it.
+If I had panicked and touched the brakes on the wet roads, I might have wiped out anyhow.
+Instead, I leaned through it.
 And let out a scream.
 A manly scream.

 I think it missed it by less than six inches.
 What a scare!
-That was followed by an adrenalin rush.
+That was followed by an adrenaline rush.

 Most of the rest of the ride was spent thinking about my near collision.